Poverty isn’t permanent.

 We are committed to empowering those living with economic instability by securing opportunities to achieve financial independence, career success, and permanent affordable housing.

-Financial Stability Network – A network consisting of a range of providers and stakeholders committed to advancing the financial stability of residents of Hampden County.
-The Financial Stability Network is convened by UWPV.
+We convene the Financial Stability Network, a network consisting of a range of providers and stakeholders committed to advancing Hampden County residents' financial stability.

-The Thrive Financial Success Centers provide college students in our community with the resources and assistance to become financially stable by offering services to improve credit scores, reduce debt, build income, and increase assets.
+Thrive financial success centers provide college students in our community with the resources and assistance to become financially stable by offering services to improve credit scores, reduce debt, build income, and increase assets.
 The center provides a “one stop shop” for a variety of financial literary topics, helping 300 students within the first year and 500 students annually.

 VITA - Volunteer Income Tax Assistance